 - Pack a picnic lunch to enjoy in the National Park.

 - Stock up on supplies before you get up the mountain, the general store is overpriced.

-- Drive slow, the roads are bendy and steep.
+- Drive slow, the road to Purlingbrook Falls is bendy and steep.

 - Combine your trip to Purling Brook Falls with a trip the Best of all Lookouts.